dushka-dragoeva/events-aggregation-system/README.md

 There is addtitional queue - eventsQueue.tests - which also receives the same messages, but they are not consumed, it is to be used in tests for validations of the features in the web api.

 - More details can be found in - SystemDocumentation.txt

+Running the Tests:

+   -Follow the above instructions to setup the environment.
+  - Run Web api executing - dotnet run in src\EventsWebService folder
+  - Run tests from Visual Studio
+  - More details for tests can be found in TestDocumentation.txt